kimrodriguezFINTECH/AWHALE/README.md

 ### Calculate the Annualized Standard Deviation.

-Calculate and plot rolling std with a 21-day window.
+1. Calculate and plot rolling std with a 21-day window.

 <img width="1005" alt="Screenshot 2024-01-17 at 10 38 36 PM" src="https://github.com/kimrodriguezFINTECH/AWHALE/assets/152752672/b180be2e-9ac6-46ed-ae53-b61d30fe7647">

-Calculate and plot the correlation.
+2. Calculate and plot the correlation.

 <img width="988" alt="Screenshot 2024-01-17 at 10 35 39 PM" src="https://github.com/kimrodriguezFINTECH/AWHALE/assets/152752672/44b52b60-93b2-4c77-b99e-ca0578c6f26b">

-Calculate and plot beta for your portfolio compared to the S&P 60 TSX.
+3. Calculate and plot beta for your portfolio compared to the S&P 60 TSX.

 <img width="772" alt="Screenshot 2024-01-17 at 10 40 53 PM" src="https://github.com/kimrodriguezFINTECH/AWHALE/assets/152752672/87c13a92-dd55-42e8-96df-77a7ee7492ae">

-Calculate the Sharpe ratios and generate a bar plot.
+4. Calculate the Sharpe ratios and generate a bar plot.

 <img width="760" alt="Screenshot 2024-01-17 at 10 41 09 PM" src="https://github.com/kimrodriguezFINTECH/AWHALE/assets/152752672/d084a8be-c14f-43a3-a79b-3a1da6a6b3cb">

 # How does your portfolio do?
-My portfolio did great.
+## Conclusion: My portfolio did great.
 My portfolio came in second right behind Algo 1.
 Also my porfolio did better than the SP500 as well.

 # Resources